 - Next, have your students assemble their mini-books to use during the lesson.

-- Once your students have their mini-books, assign groups of student a character (if your picture book has more than one) and one of the elements from STEAL.
+- Once your students have their mini-books, assign groups of students a character (if your picture book has more than one) and one of the elements from STEAL.

-- While in their groups, students will read the book and find as many examples of their STEAL element as they can.
+- While in their groups, students will read the book and find as many examples of their STEAL elements as they can.

 - Finally, have each group share what they found with the whole class as students complete the graphic organizer.

 The steps above are just one example.
 You can structure this lesson in several different ways.
 You can even keep it whole-group by following a Shared Reading format.

 Can you think of other picture books that you could use for this lesson?